flaribbit/indenta/README.md

 #show: fix-indent()
 ```

 This package is in very early stage and may not work as expected in some cases.
+Currently, there is no easy way to check if an element is inlined or not.
+If you got an unexpected result, you can try `fix-indent(unsafe: true)` to disable the check.

 Minor fixes will be made at any time but the package in typst universe may not be updated immediately.
 You can check the latest version on [GitHub](https://github.com/flaribbit/indenta) then copy and paste the code to your typst file.

 If it still doesn't work as expected, you can try another solution (aka fake-par solution):